Advanced S3QL Features¶

 Snapshotting vs Hardlinking¶

-- backups and restores always have to be made with a special program that takes care of the hardlinking.
-The backup must not be touched by any other programs (they may make changes that inadvertently affect other hardlinked files)
+backups and restores always have to be made with a special program that takes care of the hardlinking.
+The backups must not be touched by any other programs (they may make changes that inadvertently affect other hardlinked files)

-- special care needs to be taken to handle files which are already hardlinked (the restore program needs to know that the hardlink was not just introduced by the backup program to safe space)
+special care needs to be taken to handle files which are already hardlinked (the restore program needs to know that the hardlink was not introduced by the backup program)

 S3QL snapshots do not have these problems, and they can be used with any backup program.